I have a confession. I workout like a grandma.

 I rarely break a sweat when I “work out.”

 I like to go on leisurely walks and do simple yoga flows.

 I always say I am going to push myself harder and get stronger, faster, more toned, …better.
-But after I run I feel like I have the flu (no joke, my nose runs, my body aches, my head hurts) and I cannot physically lift more than 10 pounds without ruining my form.
+But after I run I feel like I have a cold (no joke, my nose runs, my body aches, my head hurts) and I cannot physically lift more than 10 pounds without ruining my form.

 I see some of my friends on Instagram with their rock hard abs and strong legs and think dayyymmmn… if only I had the time…